thoughtbot/guides/style/ruby/README.md

 * Avoid explicit return statements. [#48]
 * Avoid using semicolons. [#108]
 * Avoid bang (!) method names.
 Prefer descriptive names. [#122]
+* Don't include spaces after `(`, `[` or before `]`, `)`.
 * Don't use `self` explicitly anywhere except class methods (`def self.method`) and assignments (`self.attribute =`). [#89]
+* Don't vertically align tokens on consecutive lines.
+* If you break up a chain of method invocations, keep each method invocation on its own line.
+Place the `.` at the end of each line, except the last.
+* If you break up a hash, keep the elements on their own lines and closing curly brace on its own line.
+* Indent continued lines two spaces.
+* Indent private methods equal to public methods.
+* Name variables created by a factory after the factory (`user_factory` creates `user`).
 * Prefer nested class and module definitions over the shorthand version [Example][class definition example] [#332]
 * Prefer `detect` over `find`.
 [0d819844]